Menu

 Let’s face it: travel has an impact on the world, from plane CO2 emissions to the tonnage of hotel laundry.
 And while it’s hard to completely negate this, we strive to minimize our impact in other ways, because we want to explore the world.
 Here are some easy ways that you can travel more responsibly.… Read More »

-In every Trip Planner (which we seriously recommend all our guests read cover-to-cover) after all the fun information about the trip, we include a general Packing List.
+In every Trip Planner (which we seriously recommend all our walking tour guests read cover-to-cover) after all the fun information about the trip, we include a general Packing List.
 And while we try to make it as comprehensive and as clear as possible, questions do come up from time-to-time.
-So, we’d like to answer the most common… Read More »
+So, we’d like to answer the… Read More »

 How to Take a Japanese Bath, or Onsen Etiquette